UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 HIV EDUCATION PROCEDURES

-The Student Health Center, through a combination of health education presentations, outreach events, pamphlets, Student Health Center web page content, and responses to individual requests, will provide information on prevention of HIV infection including the value of abstinence and responsible relationships; information on the efficacy, use, and availability of condoms; conduct that may result in the transmission of HIV; and state laws relating to HIV/AIDS.
+UHS, through a combination of health education presentations, outreach events, pamphlets, web page content, and responses to individual requests, will provide information on prevention of HIV infection including the value of abstinence and responsible relationships; information on the efficacy, use, and availability of condoms; conduct that may result in the transmission of HIV; and state laws relating to HIV/AIDS.

 Human Resources will provide each employee with educational materials containing information similar to HIV/AIDS and the Workplace developed by the Texas Department of State Health Services.
 The university will provide the information to new employees on the first day of employment and to all employees annually.